Call us today. (503) 925-8428 info@onsite-drug-testing.com

 What Is Oral Fluid Drug Testing?

-Oral fluid drug testing is an innovative testing method that is quick, and reliable.
-Oral fluid testing has the advantage of being less intrusive than urine testing methods.
-Cheating techniques common in urine testing are eliminated with this kind of test because the collections are observed.
+Oral fluid drug testing is an innovative testing method that is quick, reliable, and less intrusive than urine drug testing.
+Oral drug tests are resistant to common cheating techniques used in urine testing because oral fluid specimens are collected under observation.
 Dilution tactics and adulteration products are ineffective.
-Consequently, this type of testing is one of the most popular testing services that Butterfield Testing Solutions offers.
+Consequently, this type of testing is one of the most popular testing services that Butterfield Testing Solutions offers, including DOT oral fluid testing and instant oral fluid drug testing.

 Man Given An Onsite Oral Fluid Drug Test by a female technician.